Hardonian/truthcore/README.md

 The final decision: PASS, FAIL, or CONDITIONAL.
 Includes a score (0-100) and detailed findings.

 ### Replay/Simulation
-Re-run past verifications with the same inputs, or simulate "what-if" scenarios by changing thresholds and rules.
+Re-run past verifications with the same inputs, or simulate "what-if" scenarios by adjusting thresholds and rules.
+All simulation results are clearly labeled as projections and require human review.

 ### Contracts
 Versioned schemas for all artifacts ensure backward compatibility.
 Migrate between versions automatically.